DavidVujic/python-polylith-docs/docs/commands.md

 `--save` Store the contents of this command to file.

+`--interface` find code that bypasses the explicit interfaces of bricks (no output means all good).

+NOTE: When `--interface` is combined with the `--brick` option, it will display the interface of the chosen brick.

 ## Test
 Polylith doesn't have its own test runner.
 Use your favorite testing tool, such as `pytest`.